-Risks of reliability and robustness arise when unexpected conflicts occur as an Al system is deployed.
-Reliability refers to the likelihood that a system will perform well in its real environment.
-Meanwhile, robustness refers to an algorithm's behaviour when something hinders its ability to function (Zissis, 2019).
+Risks related to reliability and robustness arise when unexpected conflicts occur as an AI system is deployed.
+Reliability refers to the likelihood that a system will perform well in its real environment, while robustness refers to an algorithm's behaviour when something hinders its ability to function (Zissis, 2019).
 Although these risks arise during deployment, mitigation steps must occur during the implementation phase.
 Once the algorithm has been deployed, it is often too costly to make structural changes.